CosmeValera/CosmeValera.github.io/content/blog/2024-12-30-getting-started-with-vite.md

 +++
 title = "Getting Started with Vite" template = "blog-post.html"
-description = "A beginner-friendly guide to starting your development workflow with Vite."
+description = "A beginner-friendly guide to starting your development workflow with Vite"
 +++

 ![blog-cover](/images/blog/2024-12-30/vite.png)